JPAKhalife/SYSC3110Project/README.md

 Future deliverables of this project will expand the features of the game and create a better user experience while playing the game.
 Some of these enhancments include a GUI displaying the game board's current state, premium and enhanced user features such as the ability to undo/redo letter placements, blank tiles, and premium squares.
 Additionally, futurue deliverables will include expanding the design model to be a complete MVC pattern.

+Known issues:
+- Exchanging letters with the bag requires players to start with the highest index and work their way down, to avoid IndexOutOfBounds exception